vmleon/mysql-dataintegrator-datascience-workshop/lab3/README.md

 ![](./images/di_policy_add_policy.png)

-Add 2 more statements and make sure you set the Workspace OCID.
-It will look like this one:
+Add two more statements and make sure you replace `DATA_INTEGRATION_WORKSPACE_OCID` with the Workspace OCID:

 The first statement:

 ```
-allow any-user to use buckets in tenancy where ALL {request.principal.type='disworkspace', request.principal.id='ocid1.disworkspace.oc1.XX-XXXXXXX-1.XXXXXXXXXXXXXXXXXXX'}
+allow any-user to use buckets in tenancy where ALL {request.principal.type='disworkspace', request.principal.id='DATA_INTEGRATION_WORKSPACE_OCID'}
 ```

 The second statement:

 ```
-allow any-user to manage objects in tenancy where ALL {request.principal.type='disworkspace',request.principal.id='ocid1.disworkspace.oc1.XX-XXXXXXX-1.XXXXXXXXXXXXXXXXXXX'}
+allow any-user to manage objects in tenancy where ALL {request.principal.type='disworkspace',request.principal.id='DATA_INTEGRATION_WORKSPACE_OCID'}
 ```

 Click **Save Changes**.